ECS & Fargate

 Fargate vs self-managed EC2 on ECS or EKS#

 Fargate charges a significant premium for managing the underlying nodes.
-Additionally, Fargate has varying degress of vCPU performance that differ depending on the Task.
+Additionally, Fargate has varying degrees of vCPU performance that differ depending on the Task.
 As a result, Fargate can have pitfalls relative to self-managed ECS or EKS on EC2 beyond just the additional costs.

 For a more in-depth article for seeing how Fargate is priced relative to self-managed EC2, please read the following blog post for understanding Fargate pricing.